athrv18/Movie-Recommendation-System/README.md

 * Genres
 * Backdrop

-The backend converts this information into structured movie objects for the Streamlit interface. ([GitHub][3])

-### 3. TF-IDF Recommendation
+### 3. 🤖 Content-Based Recommendation

-The project contains precomputed:

-* TF-IDF vectorizer
-* TF-IDF matrix
-* Movie index mapping
-* Movie dataframe
+The project uses precomputed TF-IDF resources to represent movie information numerically.

-When a movie is selected, its TF-IDF vector is compared with the vectors of other movies. ([GitHub][3])
+The selected movie is mapped to its corresponding index and its TF-IDF representation is compared with other movies.

-### 4. Cosine Similarity
+### 4. 📊 Similarity Calculation

-The system calculates similarity scores between the selected movie and other movies using the TF-IDF matrix.
+Cosine similarity is used to determine how closely movies are related.

-Movies with higher similarity scores are returned as recommendations. ([GitHub][3])
+Movies with higher similarity scores are selected as recommendations.

-### 5. Recommendations are Displayed
+### 5. 🎯 Results

-The recommended movies are presented through the Streamlit interface with movie information and posters.
+The recommended movies are displayed through the Streamlit interface along with relevant movie information and posters.

 ---

-## 🤖 Recommendation Method
+## 🤖 Recommendation System

-The project uses **TF-IDF (Term Frequency–Inverse Document Frequency)** with similarity calculations for content-based movie recommendations.

-The FastAPI backend loads the precomputed TF-IDF resources from:
+The recommendation engine uses a **content-based filtering approach** based on **TF-IDF and similarity calculations**.

+The project includes precomputed machine-learning resources:

 ```text
 df.pkl